 This course centers on the ways in which all content areas may serve to strengthen ELL student fluency and language competency.
-The course will focus on sheltered instruction (including GLAD and SIOP) and scaffolding techniques, with specific emphases on developing ELL student comprehension, vocabulary enrichment, developmental writing.
+The course will focus on sheltered instruction (including GLAD and SIOP) and scaffolding techniques, with specific emphases on developing ELL student comprehension, vocabulary enrichment, and developmental writing.
 Candidates will also develop fair and useful assessment tools to determine literacy and academic learning and practice the administration, scoring, and interpretation of formal and informal tests of language proficiency.
-Prerequisite: Admittance to School of Education required.
-(Spring)
+(Spring for Seniors)